psi4/psi4/doc/sphinxman/source/optking.rst

 * Optking does support the specification of ghost atoms.
 Certain internal coordinates such as torsions become poorly defined when they contain near-linear bends.
   An internal error `AlgError` may be raised in such cases.
-Optking will avoid such coordinates when choosing an initial coordinate system.
+Optking will avoid such coordinates when choosing an initial coordinate system; however, they may arise in the course of an optimization.
 In such cases, try restarting from the most recent geometry.
-Alternatively, setting |optking__opt_coordinates| to cartesian will avoid any internal coordiante difficulties altogether.
+  Alternatively, setting |optking__opt_coordinates| to cartesian will avoid any internal coordinate difficulties altogether.
 These coordinate changes can be automatically performed by turning |optking__dynamic_level| to 1.

 .. warning:: In some cases, such as the coordinate issues described above, optking will reset to maintain a consistent history.
 If an error occurs in Psi4 due to |optking__geom_maxiter| being exceeded but